 Sean Shapiro was only 18 when doctors diagnosed him with ulcerative colitis.
 But he wasn't about to let it hold him back from doing everything he loved.
 He was an athlete and played competitive soccer all through high school.

 But when he went to college, his symptoms got worse.

 He had regular flare-ups every time the temperatures dropped as Fall turned to Winter.
-And more flare up when they rose as Winter changed to Spring.
+His symptoms flared again as Winter changed to Spring.

 Sean spent a lot of time at the campus health center.
 He also spoke often with his gastroenterologist in Pittsburgh who would prescribe him steroids over the phone.

 The toll on his body really struck him when he took up an interest in mountain biking.

 “I considered myself an athlete,” Sean said, “But I had to fight to maintain even an average fitness level.
 When I was having flares, I was going on six or seven-mile rides and I would just get so tired.”